 A mixture of both club and unattached runners.
 Everyone is welcome!

-There is a secure bike area to leave your bike during the race.
+There is bike parking available.
 Please be aware that all bikes are left at the risk of the owner.

 We have full medical coverage, but please only take part if you are in good health and fit for the weather conditions on the day.

-The Humber Bridge Half Marathon is not for profit and ran entirely by volunteers.
+The Humber Bridge Half Marathon is reliant on a team of volunteers.